v2fly/v2fly-github-io/docs/en_US/config/transport.md

 Whether to enable transparent proxy (only for Linux).

 * `"redirect"`: Transparent proxy using Redirect mode.
-Only TCP/IPv4 and UDP connections are supported.
+Only TCP connections are supported.
 * `"tproxy"`: Use TProxy mode transparent proxy.
 Supports TCP and UDP connections.
 * `"off"`: Turn off the transparent proxy.